zkmove/zkmove/README.md

 ## zkMove

-zkMove is a zero-knowledge proof friendly Move language runtime environment.
-We can build scaling and privacy solution based on it.
+A zero-knowledge Move language runtime environment.
+Safe, Efficient, and Privacy-protected.

 ### Overview

-**A zero-knowledge proof-friendly bytecode virtual machine**, to improve programmability and composability of zk-proof application.
+**A zero-knowledge Move language virtual machine**.
+As a new generation of programming language for smart contract, Move ensures programming safety using its type checking, borrow checking and ownership mechanism. zkMove is bytecode-compatible with Move and inherits the safety of Move.

-**Powered by Move language and Halo2**.
-As a new generation of programming language for digital assets, Move guarantees security of assets at the language level.
-Halo2 uses Plonkish arithmetization, fitable for constructing complicated circuits.
-No trusted setup required
+**Application-specifc and Turing-complete**. zkMove circuit is built based on the Halo2 proof system and is a general-purpose VM circuit.
+Unlike common VM circuit, zkMove circuit is application-specific.
+It has smaller circuit size and shorter proving time.

-**No compromise on performance while pursuing Turing completeness**.
-Two types of circuits are combined: VM circuits to handle conditional branches and loops, and Move circuits, which directly compiled from bytecodes, offer smaller proof size and shorter proving time.
+**Scaling and privacy solution rolled into one**.
+Based on zkMove, we will provide a safe and efficient zk rollup solution.
+We are also exploring adding more privacy properties to the solution.

 ### Example

-We have prepared a [demo](./demo/README.md) with some examples to demonstrate the functionality of the zkMove virtual machine.
+We have prepared a [demo](./demo/README.md) with some examples to demonstrate the functionality of the zkMove virtual machine [v0.1.0]().

 For example, the following command will first compile add.move into bytecode, execute the bytecode to generate an execution trace, then build the circuit and setup the proving/verifying key, and then generate a zkp for the execution with the proving key and finally verify the proof with the verifying key.